pb24578/git-cheat-sheet/README.md

 ```

 Now on GitHub, you would see two commits titled "Initialize a few C programs" and "Create another C program".

+### Receiving Changes
+### 1. Fetch
+If we want to view changes from another branch before committing those changes into your branch, then you can use git fetch as a safe way to accomplish this.
+Fetching only downloads the changes, but it does not change any files or create any commits.

+To fetch, execute ```git fetch <remote> <branch name>```

+### 2. Merge
+If we want to merge changes from another branch, then we can merge them and change the files in our current branch.
+First, make sure to git fetch or else those changes will not be downloaded.

+To merge, execute ```git merge <remote> <branch name>```

+Note that there may exist a merge conflict, which occurs whenever two files from two branches modify the same region of a file while merging.
+Git will add merge conflict markers on the files that had the merge conflicts, then you must go in and resolve them yourself following the markers.
+These markers separate the conflicts as either the "incoming change" or the "current change".
+Once you change the files, you can stage, commit, then push the resolved fixes to the remote repository.
+- A good text editor (such as VS Code) or IDE will make it easier for you to view these merge markers

+### 3. Pull
+Pulling executes a fetch then a merge.

+To pull, execute ```git pull <remote> <branch name>```.